sayanee/blog/_posts/2014-01-12-quick-start.md

 abstract: Often we have about 3 to 4 active projects.
 I am using a simple bash script with tmuxinator to fire up all the related elements of a single project so that it is ready to code in less than 10 seconds.
 ---

-Let's say there is about 3 to 4 active projects.
+Let's say we have 3 to 4 active projects at any one time.
 These projects might include, a couple of client projects, a side project or even a blog.
 Every time when starting each of these projects, typically the following applications need to be opened:

 1. **Text editor** with different folder paths
 1. **Command line** with various panes and tabs